 - 12 ounces pre-cooked chicken sausage, cut into ¼ -inch to ½ -inch slices (I like an apple variety for this recipe)

 - 1 tablespoon Dijon mustard

 - Heat olive oil in a very large skillet (choose one that has a cover available) over medium high heat.
 When oil is glistening and hot, add onion, carrots, and sweet potatoes.
 Cover and cook for 5 minutes, stirring once.

-- Add Brussels sprouts, stir, and cook for another 2-3 minutes, covered.
+- Add Brussels sprouts, stir, and cook for another 2 to 3 minutes, covered.

-- Add mushroom and sausage and continue to cook uncovered, stirring, until mushrooms are cooked and sausage is browned, about 5 minutes.
+- Add mushrooms and sausage; continue to cook uncovered, stirring, until mushrooms are cooked and sausage is browned, about 5 minutes.

 - Pour sauce over vegetables and sausage, stirring to coat all ingredients in the sauce.
 Taste and season as desired with salt and pepper before serving.

-- Note: I cooked it in a larger skillet than depicted in the photo.
+- You’ll need a larger skillet than depicted in the photo.
 Choose a large skillet with a lid.

 - Feel free to substitute or add any vegetables you like or happen to have in the fridge.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.